swilgosz/hotels-importer/README.md

 - Descriptions are merged in the way the longest one is taken, and the rest rejected.
 - Values are stripped from unnecessary whitespaces
 - amenities - are transformed into a snake_case string format, just to reduce the number of duplicates and improve clarity.
+- Specs - due to the limited time I've focused on covering as much of code with as little examples as possible.
+Therefore I've written integration tests (requests tests) and Transformation tests, for the moment assuming API returns proper data.

+**Response format changes**

+- country - I decided to return 2-letter country identifier from Acme for easier parsing by frontend clients.
+- amenities and images - I've decided to ungroup those two due to the fact it feels natural there can be more groups in other records or providers, or the groups can be named differently.
+- Both changes are trivial to change if needed.

 ## Performance optimizations applied